-6. LITTER ON ROAD VERGES
+8. LITTER ON ROAD VERGES

-The Dorset Waste Partnership (DWP) is responsible for the removal of litter from highway verges in Dorset, apart from the A35 Bere Regis westbound to the Devon county border which is the responsibility of Highways England.
+Dorset Waste Partnership (DW) is responsible for the removal of litter from highway verges in Dorset, apart from roads such as the A35 Bere Regis westbound to the Devon county border and the A 31 which are the responsibility of Highways England.

-DWP and the Coast & Countryside Service co-ordinate our work to ensure that when possible litter picking and verge cutting works are combined.
+DW and the Coast & Countryside Service co-ordinate our work to ensure that when possible litter picking and verge cutting works are combined.
 Weymouth and Dorchester areas are a particular focus at the moment and we share dates, Traffic management when appropriate, times and contacts and provide advance notice to each other of verge cutting and litter picking dates.